 - C.12.4.4.1 In conformity with Sections B.2.6.3.19 to B.2.6.3.21 of this Plan and having regard for the Town of Milton's Transportation and Transit Master Plans, the Town will ensure that the development of the MEV maximizes the potential for provision of transit service, including through the achievement of appropriate densities, and the development of transit-supportive design criteria and standards.
 In addition, the Town working with the landowners will develop an investment program to support public transit through approaches such as travel demand management plans and cash-in-lieu of parking.
-The transit system will be designed to meet a projected 2041 modal share target of a minimum of 20%.
+The transit system will be designed to support the goal of achieving a minimum 20% modal share.
 This may include transit priority measures wherever possible.
 Consideration will also be given not only to the extension of municipal transit, but also to a direct link to GO Transit through approaches such as shuttle bus/Bus Rapid Transit (BRT) to the Milton GO Station and/or an extension of the GO bus service along Derry Road and /or Britannia Road. - C.12.4.4.2 Public transit facilities, including, but not limited to, right-of-ways, stops, and utilities shall be integrated into the design of adjacent streets and open spaces. - C.12.4.4.3 A major objective of the Town is to facilitate and achieve development of the proposed MEV Transit Hub in the vicinity of the post-secondary campus.
-The Town will work to expedite the planning, design and construction of the Transit Hub and related transit infrastructure. - C.12.4.4.4 The Transit Hub, as a civic facility in the heart of the MEV, should achieve design excellence and relate positively to surrounding land uses and the public realm, as much as feasible.
-Its design shall be subject to the following: - a) The Transit Hub facility shall be enclosed within a building, with a roof, to the greatest practical extent, to help define the adjacent public realm and to minimize the noise, visual and other environmental impacts of transit vehicle traffic on the surrounding area;
+The Town will work to expedite the provision of transit related services and infrastructure. - C.12.4.4.4 The Transit Hub, as a civic facility in the heart of the MEV, should achieve design excellence and relate positively to surrounding land uses and the public realm, as much as feasible.
+Its design shall be subject to the following:

-- b) The main pedestrian entrance to the Transit Hub building shall have a strong civic presence within the public realm.
-The entrance should be set back from the street to provide ample space for high pedestrian volumes and meeting and gathering.
-Small-scale commercial uses such as a newsstand and café, should be incorporated into the front of the Transit Hub building; - c) The Transit Hub shall have a strong street presence, lending visual interest to the streetscape and helping to enliven the public realm.
-This building in which the Transit Hub is located shall be built close to the street right-of-way and be designed to accommodate small-scale retail or public uses to the greatest extent possible; - d) Blank exterior walls should represent a small percentage of the overall façade and should be designed to lend visual interest to the adjacent streetscape; - e) A high standard of landscaping and streetscaping shall be provided on the open spaces and streets that abut the Transit Hub; - f) The integration of public art into the design of the Transit Hub and/or the adjacent public realm shall be strongly encouraged; and, - g) The Transit Hub shall not be subject to the density and height provisions of this Secondary Plan.
+- a) The Transit Hub facility shall be enclosed within a building, with a roof, to the greatest practical extent, to help define the adjacent public realm and to minimize the noise, visual and other environmental impacts of transit vehicle traffic on the surrounding area; - b) The main pedestrian entrance to the Transit Hub building should be easily identifiable and accessible from the municipal sidewalk.
+The entrance should be set back from the street to provide ample space for high pedestrian volumes and meeting and gathering. - c) The Transit Hub shall have a strong street presence, lending visual interest to the streetscape and helping to enliven the public realm.
+Consideration should be given to incorporating small-scale commercial outlets or public uses (such as information kiosks) oriented towards the municipal sidewalk. - d) Blank exterior walls should represent a small percentage of the overall façade and should be designed to lend visual interest to the adjacent streetscape; - e) A high standard of landscaping and streetscaping shall be provided on the open spaces and streets that abut the Transit Hub; - f) The integration of public art into the design of the Transit Hub and/or the adjacent public realm shall be strongly encouraged; and, - g) The Transit Hub shall not be subject to the density and height provisions of this Secondary Plan.